jalberty2018/run-comfyui-hunyuanvideo/README.md

 ## Synopsis

 A streamlined setup for running **ComfyUI** with **HunyuanVideo** on high-performance hardware.
-This pod downloads models as specified in the **environment variables** set in thr [RunPod.io template](https://runpod.io/console/deploy?template=gcg37htwu8&ref=se4tkc5o).
+This pod downloads models as specified in the **environment variables** set in the [RunPod.io template](https://runpod.io/console/deploy?template=gcg37htwu8&ref=se4tkc5o).

 - Models and loras are automatically downloaded based on the specified paths in the environment configuration.
 - Authentication credentials can be set via secrets for: